joseprupi/joseprupi.github.io/docs/_posts/2024-11-01-llms-model-validation.markdown

 This is already surprisingly good to me.
 It explains the code and also gets into some of the model parametrization and how that affects its behavior.

-Let's ask for his oppinion about it"
+Let's ask for his opinion about it:

 > **Given this code, are there errors or would you recommend enhancements to it?**
 >